nadashawerr/code-upscale-extension/README.md

 # Upscale

 Highlight a line of code.
 Get an instant suggestion to improve it.
-Apply it in one click.

-## Features

-Describe specific features of your extension including screenshots of your extension in action.
-Image paths are relative to this README file.

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

-> Tip: Many popular extensions utilize animations.
-This is an excellent way to show off your extension!
-We recommend short, focused animations that are easy to follow.

 ## Team Setup (Read This First)